I love to share the experience I have gained over three quarters of a century, be it useful tips, love, jokes or technology.

 - Mop up anything spare with the cloth.
 The reason for removing all ice and water immediately is to prevent the freezer from staying cold.
 It also helps you avoid big messy puddles.

-2. Defrost the Freezer With Boiling Water
+Step 3: Defrost With Boiling Water

-- Pour out the ice and water in your baking tray.
+- Pour out the ice and water from your baking tray.
 Then, half-fill it with the boiling water and place this on the floor of the freezer.
 This will cover a large area and aid speedy melting.

 - Pour the rest of the water into the saucepan, and place it on the shelf.
 If you have lots of shelves, put one saucepan of boiling water on each shelf.